Kanye West Wants Kim Kardashian To Run For President, Per ‘Hollywood Life’

 Kim Kardashian has found a new passion in her life, and that is prison reform.
 The Keeping Up With the Kardashians star has already helped Alice Johnson to get pardoned, and now she’s on to her next project, Chris Young, a Tennessee man who is serving life in prison for cocaine and marijuana possession.

 According to a Sept.
-6 report by Hollywood Life, Kim Kardashian’s husband, Kanye West, is so proud of his wife for all of the work she is doing that he believes that she should run for President in the future to further continue her work.
+6 report by Hollywood Life, Kim Kardashian’s husband, Kanye West, is so proud of his wife for all of the work she is doing that he believes that she should run for president in the future to further continue her work.

 Kim has been so serious about prison reform in the past that she even spent some significant time at a women’s prison in California, where she toured the grounds and talked to some of the inmates in hopes of hearing about their thoughts and feelings about being incarcerated.